Imperial de São Cristóvão

-São Cristóvão (officially named Imperial de São Cristóvão) is a traditional neighborhood in north of Rio de Janeiro, Brazil.
+São Cristóvão (officially named Imperial de São Cristóvão) is a traditional neighborhood in the north of Rio de Janeiro, Brazil.

 History

 The first inhabitants were the Tamoio Indians.
 After Brazil was discovered and colonized by Portugal, the Jesuits inhabited the place.
 In 1759, the Marquis of Pombal expelled the Jesuits, and the farms of the region were divided up to form small farms and quintas (residences located in rural properties).
 One of these was the Quinta da Boa Vista.

 In 1810, King John VI of Portugal adopted the Quinta da Boa Vista as his official residence, the Paço de São Cristóvão.
 Around it mansions and streets were built and electric light was installed.
 The local aristocracy moved to the neighborhood.

 During the 19th century, several meters of land were reclaimed from the sea, and the swamps were drained.
 Pedro II of Brazil, who was the country's second emperor, was born and bred in the neighborhood and from there he ruled the country for almost half a century.
 During his reign the neighborhood was modernized and industries were installed.
 He was deposed by a military coup on November 15, 1889 and the Quinta da Boa Vista became a museum in 1893.

 Since before the transposition of the Portuguese Court to the neighbourhood, the place attracted a growing Portuguese diaspora.
 Since then, the neighbourhood is home to a significant number of Portuguese heritage families.
 The neighbourhood is widely known for being the host of a significant Portuguese diasporic community, especially alongside the zones of Rua São Cristóvão, Euclides da Cunha, and Fonseca Telles.
 Today, several second and third generation children born in the Portuguese diaspora of São Cristóvão are known to have emigrated back to Europe, after acquiring Portuguese citizenship via their parents or grandparents.

 In 1940, the Avenida Brasil, the most important road to transport the neighborhood's production, was inaugurated.

 Especially during the 1950s and the 1960s, the industrialization of the area attracted migrants from several different regions of Brazil, particularly from the Northeast.